Guck111/ts-ssr-react-starter/README.md

 # How to create production build

-You just need to run "npm run build:prod"
+You just need to run "yarn build:prod"
 It will create a dist folder and a server.js file will be created that will be used to deploy on the server.
 You can test it out by writing node dist/server.js